WinstonChenn/WinstonChen/_teaching/asb.md

 description: "
 •	Designed and taught a week-long engineering design course for 30+ alternative high school students in Wapato, Washington.<br/>
 •	Lead daily lecture and facilitated group discussion and group design project.<br/>
-•	Facilitated small groups of discussions and collboration on water rocket making.
+•	Facilitated small groups of discussions and collboration on water rocket building.
 "
 start_year: 2019
 start_month: 12